 Lastly, Michel van Ackere from Maki and Associates emphasized the integration of historical aesthetics into the project.
-BETHEL WHITE[TM] granite not only mirrors the hue and essence of the lime sandstone of neighboring buildings but also promises enhanced durability, striking a harmonious balance between historic reverence and modern architectural innovation.
-WHY BETHEL WHITETM GRANITE?
+Bethel White® granite not only mirrors the hue and essence of the lime sandstone of neighboring buildings but also promises enhanced durability, striking a harmonious balance between historic reverence and modern architectural innovation.
+WHY BETHEL WHITE®?

-Among the plethora of granites available worldwide, the selection boiled down to just two options that met the desired brightness criterion: Brazilian granite and BETHEL WHITETM from the United States.
-Eventually, the allure of BETHEL WHITETM's distinctive luminosity in sunlight and its slightly brighter hue made it the chosen material, rendering it more visually captivating than its Brazilian counterpart.
-BETHEL WHITE[TM] granite, excavated from Polycor's quarry in Bethel, Vermont, boasts the unmatched ability to retain its pristine white color, irrespective of weathering.
-Unlike other granites that darken due to high iron content oxidation, BETHEL WHITE[TM] granite remains resolutely unblemished.
+Among the plethora of granites available worldwide, the selection boiled down to just two options that met the desired brightness criterion: Brazilian granite and Bethel White® from Bethel, Vermont.
+Eventually, the allure of Bethel White®'s distinctive luminosity in sunlight and its slightly brighter hue made it the chosen material, rendering it more visually captivating than its Brazilian counterpart.

+Bethel White® granite, excavated from the quarries of Bethel, Vermont, boasts the unmatched ability to retain its pristine white color, irrespective of weathering.
+Unlike other granites that darken due to high iron content oxidation, Bethel White® remains resolutely unblemished.
 White granite was difficult because, in the end, we only found two granites that met our requirements for brightness.

-BETHEL WHITE[TM] is a little brighter still and looks far more beautiful in the light.
-Reinhard Ernst
+Bethel White® is a little brighter still and looks far more beautiful in the light.
+REINHARD ERNST Project manager for the Reinhard Ernst Museum at the architecture firm of Maki and Associates

-The choice of BETHEL WHITE[TM] granite for the Museum Reinhard Ernst project not only delivered an aesthetic marvel but also met sustainable quarrying practices.
-The BETHEL WHITE[TM] granite quarry's certification under the ANSI/NSI 373 standards is a testament to Polycor's adherence to responsible use of natural resources, fair labor practices, and meaningful social initiatives.
+The choice of Bethel White® granite for the Museum Reinhard Ernst project not only delivered an aesthetic marvel but also met sustainable quarrying practices.
+The Bethel White® granite quarry's certification under the ANSI/NSI 373 standards is a testament to Polycor's adherence to responsible use of natural resources, fair labor practices, and meaningful social initiatives.
 This certification provides architects and builders with the confidence that their selected stone has been produced in an environmentally conscious and socially responsible manner.
-Polycor's achievement of NSI-373 certifications for the BETHEL WHITE[TM] granite quarry is a nod to their commitment towards a greener, more sustainable future.
+Polycor's achievement of NSI-373 certifications for the Bethel White® granite quarries is a nod to their commitment towards a greener, more sustainable future.
 Granite, as a facade material, not only brings durability and aesthetic brilliance but also has a sustainable edge over many other materials.
-The sustainability of granite, as illustrated in this project, goes beyond its long lifespan, as indicated by its lifecycle analysis.
-As Johannes Georg Hofmann of Hofmann Stone highlighted, nature gifted this stone 400 million years ago, and it requires minimal energy for transport and processing, especially compared to other facade materials.
+The sustainability of granite, as illustrated in this project, goes beyond its long lifespan as indicated by its lifecycle analysis.
+As Johannes Georg Hofmann of Hofmann Stone highlighted, nature gifted this stone 400 million years ago, and it requires minimal energy for transport and processing, especially when compared to other facade materials.
 This significantly reduces its environmental footprint.

-SOURCING THE STONE The journey of the BETHEL WHITE[TM] granite, from its extraction to its final installation, was a meticulous process marked by precision and dedication.
-A significant instance of this was when geologists from the Hofmann company meticulously selected 49 blocks, amounting to 320 cubic meters of granite weighing over 1,000 tons, a whole year and a half before the stones' scheduled installation.
-Following its transcontinental voyage, the granite arrived at Werbach Gamburg.
-There, the massive blocks were expertly processed into facade slabs, primed for installation.
-When these slabs finally reached their destination, they required at least two stone setters to ensure their accurate placement on the facade.
+SOURCING THE STONE The journey of the Bethel White® granite, from its extraction to its final installation, is a meticulous process marked by precision and dedication.
+A significant instance of this was when geologists from the Hofmann company meticulously selected 49 blocks, amounting to 320 cubic meters of granite weighing over 1,000 tons, a whole year and a half prior to the stones' scheduled installation.
+Following its transcontinental voyage, the granite arrives at Werbach Gamburg.
+Here, the massive blocks are expertly processed into facade slabs, primed for installation.
+When these slabs finally reach their destination, they require at least two stone setters to ensure their accurate placement on the facade.
 In this intricate process, precision invariably trumps speed.
 Each slab, each cut, and each position is a testament to a journey that spans millions of years in formation, yet just a few months from quarry to finished facade installation.
 We were able to look at the slabs on site and then also decided there how we would process the surface.
-For example, that we don't sand the surface as usual, but rather bush-hammer it.
+For example, that we don't sand the surface as usual, but rather bushhammer it.
 That means it will be slightly roughened.
 This makes it even brighter in the sun and less sensitive to dust and dirt.
-Reinhard Ernst
+REINHARD ERNST